UCL/ucl_software_carpentry/sql/sql.md

 * Queries let us look up data or make calculations based on columns
 * The queries are distinct from the data, so if we change the data we can just rerun the query

+Also maybe

+* Use a relational database when you find yourself building complex ad-hoc structures with nested dictionaries.
+* Use as alternative to unwieldy Excel spreadsheets.

 Set-up
 ------